 As not everyone might be in the know what these colors exactly mean, we created this page for you to learn about it or use it as a refresher.
 Keep in mind that color coding only refers to ceiling and visibility and not to high wind or gust situations.

-METAR and TAF use the following table as the basis for the color coding scheme in visual products:
+METAR and TAF use the following table as the basis for the color coding scheme in their visual products:

-|LIFR - Low Instrument Flight Rules||Magenta||below 500 feet AGL||and/or||less than 1 mile|
+|LIFR - Low Instrument Flight Rules||Magenta||below 500 feet||less than 1 nm|

-|IFR - Instrument Flight Rules||Red||500 to below 1000 feet AGL||and/or||1 mile to less than 3 miles|
+|IFR - Instrument Flight Rules||Red||500 to below 1000 feet||1 nm to 3 nm|

-|MVFR - Marginal Visual Flight Rules||Blue||1000 to 3000 feet AGL||and/or||3 to 5 miles|
+|MVFR - Marginal Visual Flight Rules||Blue||1000 to below 3000 feet||3 nm to 5 nm|

-|VFR - Visual Flight Rules||Green||greater than 3000 feet AGL||and||greater than 5 miles|
+|VFR - Visual Flight Rules||Green||greater than 3000 feet||greater than 5 nm|

 In text: By definition, IFR is ceiling less than 1000 feet AGL and/or visibility less than 3 miles while LIFR is a sub-category of IFR.
 By definition, VFR is ceiling greater than or equal to 3000 feet AGL and visibility greater than or equal to 5 miles while MVFR is a sub-category of VFR.

 This table shows the LIFR, IFR, MVFR and VFR limits in a very easy to understand and remember layout.
 Click the next link for a downloadable image of the METAR/TAF Colors.